rustyeddy/rustyeddy.com/content/resume/clients/alchemy.md

   - Zero Touch Config for Private Cloud Provisioning
 ---

 Alchemy Networks is an indepently owned service provider.
-They began offering private cloud services to their clients.
-I helped them automate the provisioning of their clients private cloud as part of the clients on-boarding process.
+When they began offering private cloud services to their clients, I was tasked with automate the provisioning of the clients new private cloud.
 <!--more-->

 The objective of this project was to automate provisioning of